 7. Farmhouse-Inspired Brown Board and Batten Vinyl Siding

 If your house resides among farms and ranches, your home will certainly blend with this farmhouse-inspired brown board and batten vinyl siding idea.
-The light brown shade on the vinyl siding complements the rustic brown bricks and goes perfectly well with the light brown roofs.
+The light brown shade on the vinyl siding complements the rustic brown bricks and goes perfectly well with the light brown roofs (see our brown roofing ideas).

 To top it off, the wooden arc on the home’s entrance completes the farmhouse look.